Recovered for Our Clients.

 Florida employers must provide a safe working environment.
 If an employer fails to take reasonable safety precautions and a fatal accident occurs, the victim’s family may be entitled to compensation.
 Common fatal workplace accidents include:

 Example: A construction worker in Orlando falls from scaffolding due to improper safety equipment.
-The family may be able to sue the construction company for wrongful death.
+The family may be able to sue the construction company for wrongful death by hiring an Orlando wrongful death lawyer.

 Nursing homes and assisted living facilities have a responsibility to provide proper care to their residents.
 If negligence or abuse leads to a fatality, the facility may be held accountable.
 Examples of wrongful death in nursing homes include: